 Jürgen Klopp, Hansi Flick, and Thomas Tuchel.
 The three most recent coaches to get their hands on the iconic big ears of the UEFA Champions League trophy are all German and were all made in the Bundesliga.

 Former Mainz and Borussia Dortmund boss Tuchel became the latest to lift the Champions League as Chelsea overcame former Bayern Munich coach Pep Guardiola in last year’s final.
 The Bavarian follows in the footsteps of Klopp and Flick to be crowned European club champions.

-Fellow ex-Mainz and Dortmund chief Klopp led Liverpool to glory in 2018/19, while Flick famously collected the UCL as part of Bayern’s historic sextuple in 2019/20.
+Fellow ex-Mainz and Dortmund chief Klopp led Liverpool to glory in 2018/19 and has a shot at claiming the 2021/22 prize, while Flick famously collected the UCL as part of Bayern’s historic sextuple in 2019/20.

 Their glories mean there have now been five Champions League-winning German coaches since the old European Cup was rebranded in 1992.
 They join two-time victors Jupp Heynckes (1997/98 - Real Madrid, 2012/13 - Bayern) and Ottmar Hitzfeld (1996/97 – Dortmund, 2000/01 - Bayern) on the list.

 And the latest trio of European conquerors go one better than the successive successes of Hitzfeld and Heynckes in 1997 and 1998 by making it three seasons on the spin that a German tactician has raised continental club football’s most prestigious prize above their head.
 And if Klopp has his way when Liverpool take on Real Madrid - and former Bayern boss Carlo Ancelotti - it will be four on the bounce.